 An introduction to traditional and contemporary American Indian cultures with an interdisciplinary approach to the history, social institutions, religion, literature, arts, and inter-ethnic relations of major Indian tribal and linguistic groups.
 (Available for General Education, Comparative Cultural Studies) (Satisfies Ethnic Studies graduation requirement.)

 HIST 369 History of American Indians (3 units)

 AIS 401 Contemporary Issues of American Indians (3 units)

 This course focuses on the relationship between the American Indian community and the surrounding society.
 While concerned with the histories and cultures of American Indians, its main emphasis is on the contemporary situation.
-Parallels between First People's experiences and other racial/ethnic groups will be made when relevant.
+Parallels between American Indian experiences and other racial/ethnic groups will be made when relevant.
 The analysis of American Indian contemporary social issues will be rooted in the historical and political framework of settler colonialism.
 Students will serve internships with Native-serving organizations in Los Angeles County.
 (Community Partnerships/Service Learning)

 Electives (9 Units)